Are you thinking about moving to Washington DC?

 Cons of Moving to Washington DC

 #1.
-The high cost of living
+The high cost of living in Washington D.C.

 Time and time again, this pretty city is listed as having one of the highest cost of living of any US city, which means living in Washington DC won’t come cheap.